Out on the Road (Hollies album): Overview

 The album was a follow-up to the successful Romany LP, which The Hollies had released with Mikael Rickfors in 1972.
 According to the recollections of drummer Bobby Elliott, the album was inspired by the band's frequent tours to the United States, where the Hollies' previous singles such as "Long Cool Woman in a Black Dress", "Long Dark Road" and "Magic Woman Touch" had a much greater impact than in the UK.
 All songs were written by members of the band (Kenny Lynch and Dean Ford also co-wrote some of them).
-LP was recorded at Abbey Road Studios in London, with the band's long time producer Ron Richards and Peter Bown as the engineer of sound.
+The LP was recorded at Abbey Road Studios in London, with the band's long time producer Ron Richards and Peter Bown as the engineer of sound.
 In the spring of 1973, the album was announced in The Hollies Official Fan Club Newsletter and Bobby Elliott wrote short notes on each track but the album was later released only on Hansa Records in Germany and Ariola in Spain.
 The gatefold cover art of the LP, created by Colin Elgie of the Hipgnosis art team, was later reworked again for the cover of the Hollies' LP Another Night.

 Out on the Road was not available in the UK until the release of the compilation CD box set "The Hollies – Changin' Times" in 2015.
 The only other country to re-release the album on CD was France (in 2006 on the Magic Records label).
 After the cancellation of the project and the return of lead singer Allan Clarke, the band re-recorded some of the songs for their next album, simply titled Hollies ("Transatlantic Westbound Jet", "Out on the Road").
 The song "Pick up the Pieces Again" was used in the same version because Terry Sylvester sang the lead vocals and the track "I Was Born a Man" (sang by guitarist Tony Hicks) was released as the B side of the comeback single with Allan Clarke "The Day That Curly Billy Shot Down Crazy Sam McGee".